 Francisco Cendejas – Board Vice Chair

-Prior to that he worked as either an organizer or a research analyst for the Service Employees International Union (SEIU), the National Union of Healthcare Workers.
+Francisco Cendejas is an organizer with the National Union of Healthcare Workers.
 He has worked to organize teachers, logistics workers, and hospital workers over more than a decade in the labor movement.
 Cendejas graduated with honors from Stanford University with a Bachelor of Science degree in Science, Technology & Society and a minor in Urban Studies.

 Jyotswaroop Bawa – Board Treasurer

 Jyotswaroop Kaur Bawa is the Associate Director at California Immigrant Policy Center.
 Previously she was the Assistant Director at UCLA Labor Occupational Safety and Health (LOSH) Program.
 She was the Education Director at SALDEF (Sikh American Legal Defense and Education Fund).
 In her role at the helm of the Education Initiatives, she is responsible for the strategic growth and development of the organization’s leadership development work with Sikh youth (SikhLEAD) and with broader Sikh community members via the Law Enforcement Partnership Program that trains community members to engage and build dialogue with local law enforcement bodies.
 She develops the curriculum and coaches leaders as they assume responsibility for bringing the change that is needed to achieve equality for all in America.